John A. Samford: Military career

 become Director of NSA in 1956.
 He served as Vice Director of NSA for five months before becoming DIRNSA on 24 November 1956.

 It was during Samford's tenure as director of Air Force intelligence that Project Blue Book, which investigated unidentified flying objects (UFOs) was started.
 On July 29, 1952, Samford conducted a press conference at the Pentagon related to UFOs.
-Samford was mentioned at the beginning of the 1956 film UFO which examined the phenomena of unidentified flying objects.
+Samford was mentioned at the beginning of the 1956 film UFO, which examined the phenomena of unidentified flying objects.

-Samford served as Vice Director of the National Security Agency from June to August 1956.
-In November, Samford was appointed director of the National Security Agency and promoted to lieutenant general.
+Samford served as Vice Director of the NSA from June to August 1956.
+In November, Samford was appointed director of the NSA and promoted to lieutenant general.
 As Director, Lieutenant General Samford continued the organization of NSA with the establishment of the Offices of Central Reference (CREF) and General Studies (GENS), the later establishment of the Advanced Weaponry and Astronautics Division (GENS 6), and the merger of NSA's Far Eastern Office (NSAFE) and Pacific Office (NSAPAC).

 His tour of duty as Director was a period of mixed blessings.
 William Martin and Bernon Mitchell defected to the Soviet Union, Victor Norris Hamilton went public in the pages of a Tass release, and four aerial reconnaissance flights were shot down by the Russians, including Gary Powers's U-2.
 On the other hand, there were a number of major technical advances during this period.
 The first Soviet missile data signal, FLIM FLAM; the first Soviet submarine LINDUM signal; the first COZY signal; and the first Soviet aircraft YOGA signal all were intercepted while he was Director; and the first U.S. signals intelligence satellite, GRAB/DYNO-1, was launched.

 Lieutenant General Samford officially opened the new NSA Headquarters Building at Fort Meade in 1957 and presided over the first annual NSA Christmas Party in December 1958.
 After his retirement from the Air Force in 1960, he lived in Washington, DC, until his death on 20 November 1968, at age 63.
 His successor as NSA director was Admiral Laurence H. Frost.
 He died on November 20, 1968, in Washington, DC.